 That ‘No’ to volunteer work, in reality, is a ‘Yes’ to my vocation.
 Taking soup to feed others at the church can be a wonderful thing, unless I leave my house in tears, tossing peanut butter sandwiches to my kids in their own puddle of tears and grumbling at my husband because he didn’t this or he did that.

 I’m sure you’ve seen the saying on the internet about saying ‘Yes’ to one thing is saying ‘No’ to another and vice versa.

-You see, We gain no virtue by saying ‘Yes’ to all the things if we shirk the things God has already given us.
+You see, we do not gain any virtue by saying ‘Yes’ to all the things IF we shirk the things God has already given us.
 Doing what we are supposed to do, and striving to do it well, sometimes, will be all we can handle.

-At certain times in our life, only doing what’s in front of us is enough, and maybe even more than enough.
+At certain times in our life, “only” doing what’s right in front of us is enough, and maybe even more than enough.
 And that’s ok.
 It’s ok to say ‘No’ to others to take care of ourselves.
 It’s ok to say ‘No’ to others to take care of our family.